hernantz/blog/content/socialism-works-but-doesnt-scale.md

 Socialism not only feels emotionally superior, but it offers an easy and quick explanation to every day *dramas*.

-If you are struggling to make ends meet, would you listen to someone who talks about how the federal reserve creates inflation and distorts the economy with it's artificial interest rates or someone who talks about universal basic income, tuition free schooling and compassion?

 On the other hand, libertarianism requires rational thinking to make sense, needs to be studied, it's all about the ultimate consequences, it's explanations of reality are counter intuitive.

+If you are struggling to make ends meet, would you listen to someone who talks about how the federal reserve creates inflation and distorts the economy with it's artificial interest rates or someone who talks about universal basic income, tuition free schooling and human compassion?

 When I hear my libertarian colegues all I hear are economy lessons and individual freedom.
 But all socialists understand is *greed and mind your own